alehander92/q/README.md

 In the same way a file can be an image / a string / a list of words / a list of sentences / a configuration based on what you already know about it and the way you want to use it.
 Of course, for a programmer it's natural to extract or access this kind of "view" of the data, but a normal user might expect to be able to do all of this with this abstract "file", e.g.:

-Alexander Ivanov, 2017
+(Yes, no programmer in his right mind should use stuff like this, and ) Alexander Ivanov, 2017